Montana Models and Innovations

 Rural Aging Action Network

-- Need: To connect underserved and isolated older adults in rural Minnesota, Montana, North Dakota, and South Dakota to services and supports so they can age in place.
+- Need: To connect isolated older adults and family caregivers in rural Minnesota, Montana, North Dakota, and South Dakota to services and supports so they can age in place.

-- Results: Since 2015, the collaborative has reached over 4,000 older adults and caregivers in over 100 rural communities.
+- Results: Since 2022, the collaborative has reached over 1,000 older adults and over 200 family caregivers living in rural communities.

 - Need: There is a shortage of rural physicians in the Northwestern United States.

-- Intervention: University of Washington medical students are receiving training through the TRUST program in rural, underserved communities across a five-state radius.
+- Intervention: University of Washington medical students are receiving training through the TRUST program in rural communities across a five-state radius.

-- Results: Long-lasting connections have been formed among regional and underserved communities, medical students, and rural health professionals, producing more rural physicians as a result.
+- Results: Long-lasting connections have been formed among regional communities, medical students, and rural health professionals, with the goal of producing more rural physicians.

 - Intervention: Multiple agencies in the community came together to address the issue of child abuse by forming the Butte Child Evaluation Center (CEC), a Children's Advocacy Center.